jaydenc3399/sep11-freedom-project/blog/entry02.md

 ---

 # Engineering Design Process
-Right now I still feel that I am in the
+Right now I still feel that I am still in the same spot right now which is still researching the problem and trying to find ways to build onto my product.

 [Previous](entry01.md) | [Next](entry03.md)